WindMillCode/Windmillcode-Angular-CDK/projects/wml-tabs/README.md

 # WML Tabs

+This content is for the 18.2.3100 version.
+Switch to the[latest version](/Windmillcode-Angular-CDK-Docs/components/wml-tabs/)for up-to-date documentation.

 The WML Tabs Zero component is a customizable tab component for Angular applications.
 It offers the following features:

 Customizable Headers: Each tab can have a custom header or a predefined WML tab header.Dynamic Tab Content: The body of each tab can be customized to include any component.Event Handling: The component provides events for tab changes and updates.Responsive Design: The component is designed to be responsive and adapts to various screen sizes.Custom Styling: Supports custom styles through SCSS variables and mixins.